Gonzo journalism: Etymology

-Another speculation is that the word may have been inspired by the 1960 hit song "Gonzo" by New Orleans rhythm and blues pianist James Booker.
+Another speculation is that the word may have been inspired by the 1960 hit song "Gonzo" by the rhythm and blues pianist James Booker.
 This possibility is supported by a 2007 oral biography of Thompson, which states that the term is taken from a song by Booker but does not explain why Thompson or Cardoso would have chosen the term to describe Thompson's journalism.
 The 2013 documentary Bayou Maharaja: The Tragic Genius of James Booker quotes Thompson's literary executor as saying that the song was the origin of the term.
 According to a Greg Johnson biographical note on Booker, the song title "Gonzo" comes from a character in a movie called The Pusher, which in turn may have been inspired by a 1956 Evan Hunter novel of the same title.

-Thompson himself first used the term referring to his own work on page 12 of the counterculture classic Fear and Loathing in Las Vegas.
-He wrote, "But what was the story?
-Nobody had bothered to say.
-So we would have to drum it up on our own.
-Free Enterprise.
-The American Dream.
-Horatio Alger gone mad on drugs in Las Vegas.
-Do it now: pure Gonzo journalism."